Learn More About Human Resources

 Use Personality Assessment for Better Hiring

 Hiring has always been a game of odds; particularly in the law profession.
+We see a candidate's resume, check references and do a face-to-face.
+Then most of us reach a decision based on a slightly educated hunch.
 The data on lawyer retention makes it clear how much of a crapshoot hiring really is.Leadership Mistakes That Errode Your Firm's Will to Win

 Associates Hop Firms Seeking Partner Track